typedb/typedb-docs/_03-client-api/03-nodejs.md

 <div class="note">
 [Important]
 Remember that transactions always need to be closed.
-Commiting a write transaction closes it.
-A read transaction, however, must be explicitly clased by calling the `close()` method on it.
+Committing a write transaction closes it.
+A read transaction, however, must be explicitly closed by calling the `close()` method on it.
 </div>

 Check out the [Concept API](/docs/concept-api/overview) to learn about the available methods on the concepts retrieved as the answers to Graql queries.